elbor7/DFK_code/README.md

 The code is distributed under the GNU General Public License v3.0.
 See LICENSE.txt for more information.

 <h2> Contacts </h2>
-Dr Elijah Borodin (Research Fellow in Materials Physics at the University of Manchester; Mechanics and Physics of Solids research group)
+Dr Elijah Borodin (Research Fellow in Materials Physics at the University of Manchester; Mechanics and Physics of Solids research group).
-<a href=“ Elijah.Borodin@icloud.com” Send e-mail> to Elijah Borodin (any queries regarding the code)
+<a href=“ Elijah.Borodin@icloud.com”> Send e-mail</a>